frankhale/CouplesJournal/README.md

       of my journal entries
 - [x] As a user I'd like to know how many replies a journal has when viewing the journal list page
+- [x] As a user I'd like to have a page that provides my analytics
+        - number of journals posted
+        - number of replies

 Other:

-- [ ] Hide register user on login page
+- [x] Hide register user on login page
 - [ ] As a user I'd like to preview my journal before I submit
-- [ ] As a user I'd like to have a page that provides my analytics
-    - number of journals posted
-    - number of replies
 - [ ] As a user I should be able to export journal entries as PDF for easy backup, printing my entries as well as the ones shared with me
 - [ ] As a user I should be able to confirm my account via email (currently